pulc/pulc.github.io/aboutme.md

 ### Contact me

 Write me a [mail](mailto:ulc.pavel@gmail.com?subject=Hello from pulc.github.io).
 It would surprise me.
-I need some new friends, don't be like me and don't be shy.
+I might need some attention for writing all of this, don't be shy (like me).

 ![Hint](/assets/img/goingout.jpg)